trayio/falafel/README.md

 Generally, when an API provides a download endpoint, one of falafel's upload functions will need to be used.
 All three of the following upload promise functions will return a file pointer object when they resolve.

 #### `falafel.files.streamUpload` (recommended)
-The `falafel.files.streamUpload` function returns a promise, and accepts the following object:
+The `falafel.files.streamUpload` accepts the following object:
 ```js
 {
     readStream: [A node read stream], //required